melindadiaz/Pursuit-Core-iOS-Local-Notification-Lab/README.md

 ## Bonus

 - Include the option to have an image appear in the local notification, and select that image in the Set Timer View Controller
+- Include specialized in-app handling of the timer going off